ThihanSG/ThiHan_GetGo/README.md

 **Possible Output:**
 ```
-Car with the plate SMY7906E has been returned successfully.
+Successful Output #1 : Car with the plate SMY7906E has been returned successfully.
 Thank you for booking with GetGo!
-No ongoing rental booking found for car number plate: SMY7906E and NRIC: T0407944I
+Unsuccessful Output #1 : No ongoing rental booking found for car number plate: SMY7906E and NRIC: T0401234D
 ```

 ## Example Usage from `app.js`